-The GitHub integration detects a variety of user security, data loss prevention, and misconfiguration risks in an integrated GitHub Organization that could leave you and your organization vulnerable.
+The GitHub integration detects a variety of data loss prevention, account misconfiguration, and user security risks in an integrated GitHub Organization that could leave you and your organization vulnerable.

 - A GitHub account with a Free, Pro, or Enterprise plan

 - Membership to a GitHub Organization with Owner or GitHub App manager permissions